 Everything about visiting Plaça d'Espanya.
-The square at the base of the Montjuic and near the former bullfighting arena Las Arenas that is now a shopping centre.
+The 'Spain square' at the base of the Montjuic and near the former bullfighting arena Las Arenas that is now a shopping centre.

 Info Plaça d'Espanya